 Hyundai Kona 2024

-Below is our preview of the 2024 Kona.
-A full review is coming soon.
+Below is our Review of the 2024 Kona.

 After six years on the market, Hyundai has renewed its very successful Kona.
 Built on a 60 mm (2.4 inch) longer wheelbase, the second-generation Kona has stretched significantly and is 145 mm (5.7 inches) longer than before, marginally wider and roughly the same height.
 This growth may rectify two limitations of the original Kona, which were tight rear seat legroom and limited cargo space.